 If you are looking for great internet coverage, and a simple installation process, this is the mesh router that you want in your home.
 The Netgear Obri RBK50 has been tested to successfully spread WiFi throughout a 5,000-square-foot home.
-The installation is as simple as putting the base where your internet connection is and then puting the other in the middle of your home.
-That’s literally the all you have to do.
-The two unit configuration does better at spreading strong WiFi signal than most mesh routers do with three units.
+The installation is as simple as putting the base where your internet connection is and then putting the other in the middle of your home.
+That’s literally all you have to do.
+The two-unit configuration does better at spreading a strong WiFi signal than most mesh routers do with three units.

 And if you live in a gigantic household, it works just as well.
 The Netgear Orbi is easily expandable.
-You can add another node to the system and configure the system just as easy as the two node setup.
+You can add another node to the system and configure the system just as easy as the two-node setup.
 On the back of the hub, you’ll find four ethernet inputs and a USB 2.0 port.
-This will make anyone with a slightly more complicated home network happy to find an influx of ethernet ports on the back.
+This will make anyone with a slightly more complicated home network happy to find an influx of Ethernet ports on the back.
 Most mesh WiFi routers feature only one.
 Amazon user reviews suggest overall great experiences with the router.
-Only a small percentage have experienced disconnecting issues, but 81% of 4-5 star reviews suggests that this is a great buy.
+Only a small percentage have experienced disconnecting issues, but 81% of the four to five-star reviews suggest that this is a great buy.

 BEST FOR SMALLER HOMES

 You can also prioritize internet access throughout the system.
 So, if you need a little more WiFi speed while you game, you can prioritize the node that is closest to you.
-It won’t provide you as good as WiFi performance as the Netgear Orbi, but it’s a great internet solution, especially if you like having all of your components within the Google ecosystem.
+It won’t provide you as great a WiFi performance as the Netgear Orbi, but it’s a great internet solution, especially if you like having all of your components within the Google ecosystem.

-The TP-Link Deco two-piece system doesn’t provide the throughput power like Google WiFi or the Netgear Orbi RBK50, but the single, double and triple node system are more inexpensive than the former, so you can get good WiFi coverage in your home, without forking out too much cash.
-Like the previously mentioned devices, the installation is simple, so even the least tech savvy person can get these functioning fairly quickly.
-You will need to download the accompanying app, and register for an account, but the installation is still simple.
+The TP-Link Deco two-piece system doesn’t provide the throughput power like Google WiFi or the Netgear Orbi RBK50, but the single, double and triple-node system are more inexpensive than the former, so you can get good WiFi coverage in your home, without forking over too much cash.
+Like the previously mentioned devices, the installation is simple, so even the least tech-savvy person can get these functioning fairly quickly.
+You will need to download the accompanying app and register for an account, but the installation is still simple.

 BEST FOR LARGE HOMES

-The Linksys Velop can be sold in a single unit, two or three pack, depending on the size of your home and how much coverage you need.
+The Linksys Velop can be sold in a single unit, two or three-pack, depending on the size of your home and how much coverage you need.
 The mesh router system is a tall white tower, and each node looks identical to one another.
-On the bottom of the tower you’ll find a power button and two ethernet ports, for those of you out there that still believe in a wired connection.
-The setup process is simple and should only take 5-10 minutes.
+On the bottom of the tower you’ll find a power button and two Ethernet ports, for those of you out there that still believe in a wired connection.
+The setup process is simple and should only take five to 10 minutes.
 You’ll have to download the Linksys app on your phone to begin the setup.
 Like the TP-Link Deco installation, you’ll need to create an account and register the first node.
 After the step-by-step process is complete, you’ll follow the same instructions to install each node in the system.

 What’s nice about the app is that if a node fails, or turns off for any reason, you’ll get a notification on your phone telling you which node turned off.
 The app has a handful of WiFi features including bandwidth prioritization and some parental controls, although, it’s not an extensive list of parental features.
 The true bread and butter lies in the performance.
 The signal strength provided by the Linksys Velop rivals the Netgear Orbi RBK50 wireless router.
 Large homes with funky layouts need a strong mesh router system to get signal to hard to reach places, and this one does exactly that.
-82% of Amazon users give this a 4 or 5 star rating for WiFi strength, and overall ease of use.
+In fact, 82% of Amazon users gave this a four or five-star rating for WiFi strength, and overall ease of use.
 So, if your big house has dead spots throughout, we recommend going with this unit.

 There is a ton to like about this nifty mesh router system.
 From the sleek design to the intuitive app, it’s a smart choice, especially when you consider all of the features.
-The hub, or router is a bit bigger and more rectangular than the nodes (or beacons as the company addresses them).
-The hub has two ethernet ports, while the nodes are strictly wireless.
-The satellites plugs directly into the wall, and have a nightlight that can be controlled with the phone app, which is a neat little feature.
+The hub is a bit bigger and more rectangular than the nodes (or beacons as the company addresses them).
+The hub has two Ethernet ports, while the nodes are strictly wireless.
+The satellites plug directly into the wall and have a nightlight that can be controlled with the phone app, which is a neat little feature.